OSU-BMBL/scDEAL/README.md

 ## Load the scDEAL environment
 conda-pack is primarily a command line tool.
 Full CLI docs can be found here.
 One common use case is packing an environment on one machine to distribute to other machines that may not have conda/python installed.
-Import and activate the enviroment your target machine:
+Import and activate the environment of your target machine:
 ```
 # Unpack environment into directory `scDEAL`
 $ mkdir -p scDEAL